All Episodes

 It's completely ridiculous.

-If Piers Morgan well you know the President Bush used to talk about the jobs that Americans can't do why do we need to bring in why do we need to bring in some snooty foreigner with some annoying accent to uh to to just go on and tell Americans everything.
+If Piers Morgan, well, you know, President Bush used to talk about the jobs that Americans can't do, why do we need to bring in, why do we need to bring in some snooty foreigner with some annoying accent to just go on and tell Americans everything.

-So seventy one thousand people have signed this petition to have Piers Morgan deported from the United States.
+So 71,000 people have signed this petition to have Piers Morgan deported from the United States.

-Meanwhile in the United Kingdom a petition has been started saying they don't want Piers Morgan back this is terrible.
+Meanwhile, in the United Kingdom, a petition has been started saying they don't want Piers Morgan back.

-The Americans wanted him so they should put up with him You've just got to take it, America Piers Morgan.
+The Americans wanted him, so they should put up with him.

-You know this what's interesting about this is he's been accused of going against the United States Constitution because he doesn't believe in the Second Amendment.
+You know, what's interesting about this is he's been accused of going against the United States Constitution because he doesn't believe in the Second Amendment.

 But it is generally a condition when you sign that paperwork that you have to say you support the United States Constitution.

-The Second Amendment is there in the United States Constitution and as a condition of his immigration status in the United States he did agree to say but anyway now Piers Morgan he's he's come out against guns and and seventy one thousand people seventy one thousand people, I believe seventy three thousand something like that.
+The Second Amendment is there in the United States Constitution and as a condition of his immigration status in the United States, he did agree to say.

-We'll try and keep an update let's try and get it up over let's try and uh get it up a bit in the course of the show because uh I I I think things have come to a pretty pass when uh when uh you have to put up, as I said, with these snooty voiced foreigners just bad mouthing America telling America everything that's wrong with it, uh pointing out all the problems in America.
+Let's try and get it up a bit in the course of the show because I think things have come to a pretty pass when you have to put up, as I said, with these snooty-voiced foreigners, just bad-mouthing America, telling America everything that's wrong with it, pointing out all the problems in America.

-Quite apart from the fact that the accent alone ought to disqualify them because nothing ticks me off more than when you're trying to get some political com commentary and it's some freaky, weirdy, creepy accent that's uh you gotta take it in.
+Quite apart from the fact that the accent alone ought to disqualify them, because nothing ticks me off more than when you're trying to get some political commentary and it's some freaky, weirdy, creepy accent that you've got to take it in.

-It's time to get it's time to it's time to say, you know, this is it, Piers Morgan.
+It's time to say, you know, this is it, Piers Morgan.

-We don't want we don't need you snooty foreigners telling us what's wrong with our country.
+We don't need you snooty foreigners telling us what's wrong with our country.

 Okay?

-Uh Cornell West, by the way, he's also weighed in on this, uh, the uh eminent African American author, he said on Saturday that he's dismayed that we're only having a discussion on gun control because white children were shot.
+The eminent African-American author, he said on Saturday that he's dismayed that we're only having a discussion on gun control because white children were shot.

 We can't just shed tears for those on the vanilla side of town, said Cornell West.

-He's actually making the point that uh Rush made a couple of days ago.
+He's actually making the point that Rush made a couple of days ago.

-Uh on the day of the Sandy Hook massacre, ten people were shot in Chicago.
+On the day of the Sandy Hook massacre, 10 people were shot in Chicago.

-And Cornell West and Rush are on the same page this.
+And Cornell West and Russia on the same page this.

-Why are we only having discussion uh this discussion when kids on the vanilla side of town get shut uh get shot?
+Why are we only having discussion, this discussion, when kids on the vanilla side of town get shot get shot?

-Yes, Rush uh returns next week, but this is your undocumented Anchorman here.
+Yes, Rush returns next week, but this is your undocumented anchor man here.

-I just realized I missed all the uh the Manheim steamroller's been mothballed for another eleven months.
+I just realized I missed all the Mannheim steamrollers been mothballed for another 11 months.

 Is that right, Mike?